Why become an INVESTOR now?

 Forecast price: €0.65 – €0.85 per kWh.

 Details: Due to the high investment costs for HPC chargers (High Power Chargers) and the use of public infrastructure, this is the more expensive option.
-With some providers, prices may vary slightly due to contracts or special charging cards, but they generally fall within the higher range.
+With some providers, prices may vary slightly due to contracts or special charging cards, but they are usually at the higher end of the range.

-Price trends: Public charging remains expensive, as operators must make significant investments.
+Price trend: Public charging remains expensive because operators must make significant investments.

-Details: Companies can take advantage of significantly more favorable terms by purchasing electricity on the power exchange or through power purchase agreements (PPAs).
+Details: Companies can take advantage of significantly more favorable terms by purchasing on the electricity exchange or through power purchase agreements (PPAs).

 Tax regulation 2026: To simplify billing for employees, the tax-free reimbursement for charged electricity will be set at approximately €0.34 per kWh starting in 2026.
 This is a good benchmark for the cost per kWh in both private and business settings.